 When you are ready to plant a fig, find a location where the ground is fertile and moist.
-It helps with the growth of fig into a large, spreading tree with masses of leaves.
+It helps with the growth of figs into a large, spreading tree with masses of leaves.

-But if you want to grow fig tree that produces more fruits, then you have to constraints the fig roots in a “fig pit.”
+But if you want to grow a fig tree that produces more fruits, then you have to constraints the fig roots in a “fig pit.”
 The fig pit is a large, buried pot that restricts the spreading of root growth and forces the fig tree to divert its energies from foliage to fruit.
 This maximizes both the size and the flavor of the fruit.

 To get started, dig a large hole and line it on all sides with 24-inch paving slabs to create a sunken cube-shaped pot.
 Then fill the bottom 8 inches of the planting hole with rubble and broken bricks to create a condition of rocky subsoil like its native habitat.

 The side slabs of the fig pit should extend around 2 cm above the ground level.
-It prevents the tree’s root from making a break from the ground and spread outside.
+It prevents the tree’s root from making a break from the ground and spreading outside.
 Backfill the hole with a 50:50 mix of regular garden soil (not compost) and gravel.

 Seek out the warmest, sunniest place in your garden.
 Most likely, the best position is against a wall facing the sun where the tree does not get a shadow from the wall but can get reflected heat from the wall.

-During the growing period of the fig tree, it’s vital that you keep the little plant well watered and fertilized to help it hold the ground quickly.
+During the growing period of the fig tree, it’s vital that you keep the little plant well-watered and fertilized to help it hold the ground quickly.

 It takes around 2 to 3 years for a fig tree to start producing fruits.
-In the early years of the plant, focus on helping it to establish its roots into the soil.
+In the early years of the plant, focus on helping it to establish its roots in the soil.
 It helps with growing stronger and healthier foliage.